 Also, it can cause instability problems while using it with bare hands.
 Therefore I recommend using a 24 to 30mm diameter lens for hiking to have a better viewing experience without adding extra weight to your backpack.

-There are two types of focus mechanisms available in binoculars: central focus and individual focus systems.
+Two types of focus mechanisms are available in binoculars: central focus and individual focus systems.
 No matter what focus mechanism you are using, it must be fast.

 Because in the Bundock terrain, you have to be fast.
 So, your binoculars should focus faster to show you the scenario.

 For example, If you see a bird flying around, you will not get much time to adjust your focus and take a closer look.